EXCCoin/exccd/README.md

-dcrd
+exccd
 ====

 [![Build Status](https://travis-ci.org/EXCCoin/exccd.png?branch=master)](https://travis-ci.org/EXCCoin/exccd)
 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/EXCCoin/exccd)

-excd is a EXCC full node implementation written in Go (golang).
+exccd is a EXCC full node implementation written in Go (golang).

-This acts as a chain daemon for the [EXCC](https://cryptoxchanger.io/) cryptocurrency. excd maintains the entire past transactional ledger of EXCC and allows relaying of transactions to other excc nodes across the world.
+This acts as a chain daemon for the [EXCC](https://cryptoxchanger.io/) cryptocurrency.
+The exccd maintains the entire past transactional ledger of EXCC and allows relaying of transactions to other excc nodes across the world.
 To read more about excc please see the
 [project documentation](https://cryptoxchanger.io/faq).

 Note: To send or receive funds and join Proof-of-Stake mining, you will also need [exccwallet](https://github.com/EXCCoin/exccwallet).

 This project is currently under active development and is in a Beta state.
-It is extremely stable and has been in production use since February 2016.

-It is forked from [dcrd](https://github.com/decred/dcrd) which is a bitcoin full node implementation written in Go.  decred is a ongoing project under active development.
-Because excd is constantly synced with dcrd codebase, it will get the benefit of dcrd's ongoing upgrades to peer and connection handling, database optimization and other blockchain related technology improvements.
+It is forked from [dcrd](https://github.com/decred/dcrd) which is a bitcoin full node implementation written in Go.
+Decred is a ongoing project under active development.
+Because exccd is constantly synced with dcrd codebase, it will get the benefit of dcrd's ongoing upgrades to peer and connection handling, database optimization and other blockchain related technology improvements.